Linda Lomahaftewa: Career and honors

 She has participated in innumerable group and solo exhibits including those at the American Indian Contemporary Art gallery in San Francisco; the Heard Museum in Phoenix; the American Indian Community House in New York City; and the Wheelwright Museum of the American Indian in Santa Fe.

+Via Gambaro Gallery, which was launched by Retha Walden Gambaro and Stephen Gambaro to spotlight contemporary Native American artists, included Lomahaftewa's work in its 1980 National American Indian Women's Art Show.

 She was listed in the 8th Edition of the International Who's Who in 1984.
 Her work can be found in such public collections at the Heard Museum, Phoenix, Arizona; the Wheelwright Museum of the American Indian, Santa Fe, New Mexico; the Millicent Rogers Museum, Taos, New Mexico; the US Department of the Interior, Indian Arts and Crafts Board, Washington, DC; the Southern Plains Indian Museum, Anadarko, Oklahoma; the University of Lethbridge, Alberta, Canada; the Native American Center for the Living Arts, Niagara Falls, New York; and the Center for the Arts of Indian America, Washington, DC.

 Linda began teaching at Sonoma State University and later at the University of California, Berkeley.
 In 1976, she accepting a position teaching two-dimensional studio arts at the Institute of American Indian Arts, where she taught for more than forty years before retiring.

 "I'm happy that I'm recognized as a Native woman artist," she was quoted as saying.
 "And that I'm still doing work after all this time.
 A lot of people give up."

 Linda Lomahaftewa was selected as an Institute of American Indian Arts Artist-in-Residence in the autumn of 2020.
 As a safety measure, the college arranged a studio for the artist off-campus at Vital Spaces to reduce exposure risks of COVID-19.
-She produced a new work during the residency, many of which were included in her retrospective exhibition at the IAIA Museum of Contemporary Native Arts (January - June 2021), in Santa Fe, New Mexico.
+She produced a new work during the residency, many of which were included in her retrospective exhibition at the IAIA Museum of Contemporary Native Arts (2021), in Santa Fe.
 Art historian and critic Michelle J. Lanteri wrote of the new paintings, "One work, Healing Prayers for a Pandemic Universe (2020) evokes hope through gestural webs of yellow, purple, blue, and gold embedded in a night sky.
-Through these pathways, the painting offers new possibilities in the current social landscape that’s redefining its future within each fluid moment.
-Indicated by the painting’s title, Lomahaftewa wishes healing for all people.
+Through these pathways, the painting offers new possibilities in the current social landscape that's redefining its future within each fluid moment.
+Indicated by the painting's title, Lomahaftewa wishes healing for all people.
 While speaking with her, she reflected on this composition.
-“It made me think of how a prayer would look—just things in motion.'”
+"It made me think of how a prayer would look—just things in motion.'"

 Linda Lomahaftewa was a participant in the Smithsonian Archives of American Art Pandemic Oral History Project in September 2020.
 The oral history series recorded responses to the global pandemic across the American art world.
 Conducted virtually, the Pandemic Oral History Project featured eighty-five short-form interviews with a diverse group of artists, teachers, curators, and administrators, including Linda Lomahaftewa.